Compassion Lab is a new way for us to learn how to be more resilient and adaptive leaders.

 If you’ve ever come home at the end of the day and thought “I have a better version of myself”; if you’ve ever taken your body to a meeting or a conversation and found your mind wandering elsewhere; if you’re wondering how to sustain your joy and purpose, Compassion Lab designed just for you.

-How many people in each Lab?
+How many people can attend a Lab?

 Compassionate Self - Guided Meditation